QOCO: A Quadratic Objective Conic Optimizer with Custom Solver Generation: Conclusion

 Since both {\qoco} and {\qocog} are open-source, they are accessible to users in both academia and industry. {\qoco} and {\qocog} are integrated with {\cvxpy} and {\cpg} respectively, allowing users to formulate optimization problems in a natural way following from math rather than manually converting the problem to the solver-required standard form.
 This integration enhances usability of our solvers.

 Documentation and installation instructions for {\qoco} and {\qocog} are available at \url{https://qoco-org.github.io/qoco/index.html}.

-\paragraph{Acknowledgments} This research was supported by ONR grant N00014-20-1-2288, AFOSR grant FA9550-20-1-0053, and Blue Origin, LLC.
+\paragraph{Acknowledgments} This research was supported by Blue Origin LLC and ONR grants N000142512231 and N00014-25-1-2319.
 Government sponsorship is acknowledged.
 The authors would like to thank Danylo Malyuta for his review of this paper.